Schoolforbasics/runbooks/AnacondaRepository.rst

 -  Privileged (root) access or sudo capabilities
 -  Ability to make (optional) iptables modifications

-**NOTE**: SELinux does not have to be disabled for Anaconda Repo operation
+.. note:: SELinux does not have to be disabled for Anaconda Repo operation

 Network Requirements
 ~~~~~~~~~~~~~~~~~~~~